Should Christians tithe? What does the Bible say about tithing while in debt? Should I tithe while in debt? Read these ideas on tithing when in debt.

 But does that mean that when times are really tough — when you are barely able to make the minimum payments on a mountain of debt — obedience means skipping those checks to help the church so that you are able to get out of debt faster?

-Well, one command from the Lord doesn’t cancel another.
-And while getting out of debt is a good thing, the Bible also tells us loud and clear that we need to tithe.
+What does the bible say about debt and tithing?
+Well, one command from the Lord doesn’t cancel another, and that holds true for tithing and debt.
+While getting out of debt is a good thing, the Bible also tells us loud and clear that we need to tithe.
 Proverbs 3:9 says, “Honor the Lord with your possessions, and with the firstfruits of all your increase…” And we see all through the New Testament the pattern of the church working through the giving of its members (2 Corinthians 8)

 Giving money to the work of the Lord even when we are struggling financially is a huge step of faith.
 It’s a scary thing sometimes.
 But it is also a very real way we can live out Proverbs 3:5,6: